The Best Science-Backed Ways To Maintain Healthy Blood Sugar Balance

-Chances are that you - or anyone else walking around today - has a serious blood sugar problem.
+Chances are high that you or someone you know has a serious blood sugar problem.
 Chances are also good that if you do, you don’t even know it.
 Yes, it’s true: 50 percent of adults living in the United States today have diabetes or pre-diabetes.
 Even more have some other type of health problem related to blood sugar imbalance or insulin resistance, such as PCOS or metabolic syndrome.
 What’s worse, the problem isn’t getting any better.
-The American Diabetes Association (ADA) estimates that up to 50 percent of people with insulin resistance and pre-diabetes will end up with full-blown type 2 diabetes if they don’t make significant lifestyle changes.
+The American Diabetes Association (1) estimates that 96 million Americans over 18 have prediabetes and 1.4 million Americans get diagnosed with diabetes every year.

 Make Your Life a Cleanse